woodj22/JQS/README.md

 ### How the filesystem queue driver works

 A queue is represented by a single file.
 A message is stored by saving a new line in the file.
-The new line is encoded in JSON format.
+That new line is encoded in JSON format.
 When a message is read, the first message with be at byte position 0.
 This then read and the byte positio of the next line is stored in a central file.

 When another message is read, it will get the next message from the byte position that is saved.